flutter/website/src/docs/release/breaking-changes/target-platform-linux-windows.md

 }
 ```

-A `switch` statement only needed to handle these cases, and desktop applications which wanted to run on Linux or Windows usually had a shim something like this in their main:
+A `switch` statement only needed to handle these cases, and desktop applications
+which wanted to run on Linux or Windows usually had a test something like this
+in their `main()` method:

 ```dart
 // Sets a platform override for desktop to avoid exceptions.
 See